Achamanam- procedure

 5.Vishnave Namaha - Index finger, left side of the nose

-6.Madhusudhanaya Namaha - Index finger, right side of the nose
+6.Madhusudhanaya Namaha - Index finger, right side of the

 7.Trivikramaya Namaha - little finger, right ear